zzev/aibox/README.md

 cd /path/to/your/project

 # On first run, aibox will automatically pull the Docker image from ghcr.io
-# and create a default profile at ~/.aibox/profiles/default.env
+# and guide you through interactive profile setup
 aibox

-# Edit the profile if you need custom git settings or SSH keys
-nano ~/.aibox/profiles/default.env
+# Or explicitly configure a profile
+aibox -p default
+aibox --setup default
 ```

 ### Run